-Liverpool complete £55m Mac Allister signing
+Liverpool complete £35m Mac Allister signing

 Last updated on .From the section Liverpool

-The Argentina playmaker was a central figure as Brighton finished sixth in the Premier League last term to qualify for Europe for the first time.
+The fee could rise to £55m for the Argentina playmaker, who helped Brighton finish sixth in the Premier League last term to qualify for Europe for the first time.

-The 24-year-old made 112 appearances in total for the Seagulls, scoring 20 goals.
+The 24-year-old scored 20 goals in 112 appearances for the Seagulls and helped Argentina win the 2022 World Cup.

+"It's a dream come true and I can't wait," said Mac Allister.

 - Latest Liverpool news, analysis and fan views